 - Visit the Glossary View, appending a contextual filter range, e.g. /glossary/d--r.

-For D8 the steps are nearly identical.
+For D8 (when ready) the steps are nearly identical.
 But start with this link.

 Q: What about ranges on date fields?
 By this I mean fields supplied via the Date module, as opposed to core's created and updated date properties?